hfxunlp/transformer/cnfg/README.md

 # For BPE (using full vocabulary), the special <unk> token will never appear and thus can be removed from the vocabulary.
 Otherwise, it should be set to True.
 use_unk = True

+# learning rate, override by the GoogleLR in most cases
+init_lr = 1e-4

 # enable tqdm progress bar.
 enable_tqdm = True

-# trade CPU for IO and disk space, see [h5py](http://docs.h5py.org/en/stable/high/dataset.html) for details.
+# trade CPU for IO and disk space, see [gzip](https://docs.python.org/3/library/gzip.html) and [h5py](http://docs.h5py.org/en/stable/high/dataset.html) for details.
+raw_cache_compression_level = 9
 # choices: None, "gzip", "lzf"
 hdf5_data_compression = "gzip"
 # choices: 0 to 9, default is 4.
 None for lzf.